Well, this is the last blog for year and what a way to end it – CONSTIPATION! Last month we talked about what it actually means to be constipated

-Laxatives are sometimes needed when you are constipated and, need a little extra help with opening your bowels.
-There are 2 main types which can be misused
+Laxatives are sometimes needed when you are constipated and stools become difficult to pass.
+There are 2 main types which can be misused:

 Senna if overused and abused, can make bowel function dependant on it.
 Your intestines can no longer function on their own.
 So if after 3 days use, you find that there is no improvement you should go seek medical advice.

-- Softeners – absorb fluid, keeping faeces soft.
+- Stool softeners – absorb fluid, keeping faeces soft.
 Achieved by having the daily recommended intake of fruits and vegetables.
-Though some over the counter products have ingredients that can aggravate IBS/IBD – lactose, sucrose.
+Though some over the counter products have ingredients that can aggravate irritable bowel syndrome & IBD – lactose, sucrose.

 - Bulking – such as psyllium, or some of you know it as Metamucil.

 The impact of stress – what are you holding on to?